MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 - [Delete the process](process-advisor-security.md).

 >[!IMPORTANT]
->Currently only the owner of the process can analyze it.
+>Only the owner of the process can analyze it.

 [!INCLUDE[footer-include](includes/footer-banner.md)]